mggg/maup/README.md

 blocks and precincts did in the above examples.
 (Not that blocks and precincts always nest neatly---in fact, they usually don't!)

-In most cases, election data should be prorated from each old precincts to the new precincts with weights proportional to the population of the intersections between the old precinct and each new precinct.
+In most cases, election data should be prorated from each old precinct to the new precincts with weights proportional to the population of the intersections between the old precinct and each new precinct.
 The most straightforward way to accomplish this is to first disaggregate the data from the old precincts to Census blocks as in